 PWR VS PWR At Home

-Ladies, you already know that I LOVE WEIGHTS!
+Ladies, you already know that I LOVE training with weights!
 Strength training can be such an incredible thing for your body, your self-confidence and your self-love.

-For anyone who isn't sure which of my training programs to follow, this blog can help you to decide which is the best fit for you and your lifestyle!
+For anyone who isn't sure which of my training programs to follow, keep reading to find out the information to help you to decide which option is the best fit for you and your lifestyle!

 What is PWR at Home?